ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_05/Lecture_5.2.md

     'pillars of sustainability' to infrastructure assessment within Sustainable Development Goal (SDG) targets.

 # Introduction

-# A wide variety of metrics can be used to assess national infrastructure performance and shape the implementation strategies for future projects and policies.
+A wide variety of metrics can be used to assess national infrastructure performance and shape the implementation strategies for future projects and policies.
 The last lecture (mini-lecture 5.1) introduced how sustainability criteria are increasingly applied to indicator selection.
 Numerous government agencies now use the universally-recognised Sustainable Development Goal (SDG) framework to define a sustainable infrastructure vision as part of their national development.
 Similarly, Non-Governmental Organisations (NGOs) and the private sector increasingly aim to incorporate sustainability objectives into their vision and operation [@UNDP2016; @Busco2017].

-# In order to operationalise the 2030 Agenda for implementation at the global, regional, national, and sub-national levels, data-driven measurement tools and indicators have been developed to track progress and to identify gaps in indicator availability and coverage [@Schmidt-Traub2017; @Cassidy2014].
+In order to operationalise the 2030 Agenda for implementation at the global, regional, national, and sub-national levels, data-driven measurement tools and indicators have been developed to track progress and to identify gaps in indicator availability and coverage [@Schmidt-Traub2017; @Cassidy2014].
 These tools and indicators aim to tackle the challenges of assessing global progress toward the SDGs and of quantifying "full" SDG achievement.
 While SDG targets are applied to all, including developed countries, they are assessed according to the nature and balance of the challenges they represent in each national context.
 Within each SDG, the UN has assigned multiple indicators as a means to measure achievement.
 However, these indicators generally reflect existing global datasets rather than ideal measures.

-# In the context of infrastructure, the 2030 Agenda provides a useful framework for informed decision-making, planning and implementation.
+In the context of infrastructure, the 2030 Agenda provides a useful framework for informed decision-making, planning and implementation.
 It can be used as a means of measuring the potential impacts of investments and policies on long-term development objectives and is applicable to a range of international contexts and development challenges [@Adshead2019].
-However, careful indicator development is necessary to ensure that future infrastructure provision reflects a wide range of sustainability criteria.
+However, careful indicator development is necessary to ensure that future infrastructure provision reflects a wide range of sustainability criteria

-#

 # Framing infrastructure performance around sustainability dimensions: An example